tsepez/clippy/README.md

     5. Click "**OK**" on all open windows.
     6.  **Restart your terminal** for the changes to take effect.

+> **Note:** The `run_script.sh` wrapper automatically handles Python dependency installation.
+When you first run the script, it will create a virtual environment and install all required packages from `requirements.txt`.
+You don't need to manually install any dependencies.

 ### Configuration

 Before you can start asking questions, you need to configure Clippy with your desired AI model and API key.
 Use the `set_model` command, e.g: